luiscoco/eShop_Tutorial-Step7_Provision_AI_in_AppHost/README.md

 ## 3. We modify the AppHost middleware

-To register the AI Service in the **Program.cs** file we add the following code:
+We add the following code to register the AI Service in the **Program.cs**:

 ```csharp
 const string openAIName = "openai";